 Jo Williams provides some advice on the "things to do" and "things to avoid" to achieve a successful fitness plan.

 We all know the importance of fitness programs.
-Many people have at one point or the other in their lives drawn up a very good-looking fitness plan.
+Many people have at one point or the other in their lives drawn up a fitness plan.
 Unfortunately, only a handful of people remain committed to their plan after a few months.
-There are many reasons why this happens, but the most common reason is getting overwhelmed by the routine.
+There are many reasons why this happens, but the most common cause is getting overwhelmed by the routine.

 A fitness program only gets overwhelming when you do not arm yourself with the right home gym equipment, and the right knowledge to keep things in motion.
 After you commit to getting into shape, there are some things you should do, and others to avoid, ensuring you meet both your long-term and short-term fitness goals.
 What are these?

 Things to do

 - Make a list of what you intend to achieve with your fitness training regime.
-If you do not have some set goals, it becomes very difficult to stick with any fitness programs you are trying to follow.
-You should ensure you know why you are doing anything in life, otherwise, hurdles and challenges will become insurmountable mountains in the way of your journey.
+If you do not have some set goals, it becomes challenging to stick with any fitness programs you are trying to follow.
+You should ensure you know why you are doing anything in life; otherwise, hurdles and challenges will become insurmountable mountains in the way of your journey.

 - Be clear on your current fitness level before you decide on an exercise program.
 By so doing, you will be able to set goals that are in line with your specific fitness needs.
 You will not be able to mentally accept, or physically achieve a program that is too steep a curve.

 - If you have any health challenges, like obesity or diabetes, you need to talk to your health care provider before getting into a fitness program.
-Embarking on a fitness programme while battling a condition must be well thought through process.
+Embarking on a fitness program while battling a condition must be well thought through process.